Manual Settings Cheatsheets

 You might have read that you need an expensive lens to create a blurred background.
 Or maybe this has happened to you…

 You’re ready to shoot a close up portrait with your kit lens.
 You choose the widest aperture your lens allows you to go (f/3.5) because you understand the small numbers are responsible for those blurred backgrounds in photos.

 You zoom the lens in to your longest focal length because you want to get in really close.

 Your aperture is going up…and up and up!
 It’s now f/5.6!
 No no no!
 You want to shoot at f/3.5!

 Cue frustration and confusion!
 Is it broken?

 It’s not broken.
-I’ll tell you what’s going on… and how you can use your kit lenses to achieve the blur you’re after!
+I’ll tell you what’s going on… and how you can use your kit lenses to achieve the blurred background you’re after!

-The reason your kit lens is not allowing you to shoot at f/3.5 when you’re zoomed all the way in is because it’s a variable aperture lens.
+The reason your kit lens is not allowing you to shoot at f/3.5 and create a blurred background when you’re zoomed all the way in, is because it’s a variable aperture lens.